 Virtually every inch of the area’s 266 miles of maintained trails are open to hikers and trail runners.

-Some trails are extremely popular with mountain bikers and equestrians.
-Most of the trails suggested below are ideally suited to hikers and you’ll find that you’re not sharing the trail with anyone but bipeds.
+Some hiking and mountain biking trails are extremely popular for both bikers and equestrians, most of the trails suggested below are ideally suited to hikers and you’ll find that you’re not sharing the trail with anyone but bipeds.

 This is just a sample of some local favorites.
-Learn more about the Ogden Trails network here or visit , www.tfnu.org (Trails Foundation Northern Utah) for more detailed hiking and biking trail information.
-Also, visit www.snowbasin.com for information on the Snowbasin Trail system.
+Learn more about the Ogden Trails network here or visit the links below for detailed trail maps from AllTrails, the Trails Foundation of Northern Utah, Snowbasin and Powder Mountain.

 From either the top of 27th Street or the 29th Street Trailhead, follow the signs to Taylor Canyon.
 As you move deeper and higher into Taylor Canyon, the trail will switchback to the west and you’ll begin your ascent of Malan’s Peak.
 About halfway up, you’ll get a small taste of the view that awaits before switching back to the east for the final push.
 You’ll know when you’ve arrived at the peak.
 Soak in the view for a while before either continuing up the trail into the basin or back down to town.